 Go to a specialist International Family Lawyer or mediator with experience of The Hague Convention.
 You and your partner will make agreements on what will happen to the children if one parent wants to move back home. e.g. what if one parent doesn’t like the new country, will the whole family return?
 Or, if not, where will the kids live?
 What if someone gets ill?

 When you have agreed on all the eventualities, this decision will be recorded and lodged at the court in both the country you are leaving AND the country you are moving to.
-The decision will only be valid for 2 years, but by then you should have an idea of whether you like the new country and want to settle down there more permanently or not.
+The decision will only be valid for a limited time but by then you should have an idea of whether you like the new country and want to settle down there more permanently, or not.